Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 ```

 The three values in the wmem and rmem are the minimum buffer size, the default
 buffer size and the maximum buffer size.
+The pixeldrain server application uses
+64k reusable buffers (with [sync.Pool](https://pkg.go.dev/sync#Pool)) all over
+the codebase.
+For this reason we initialize the window size at 64k as well.

 ### net.ipv4.tcp_mem